AlexBrueckner/QFE_Calculator/README.md

 Once I have verified the application runs stable and settled with a design I like, I will also put this onto the Android App Store.
 I wish I could do one for the iPhone but I simply refuse to learn a whole new language for just one platform and I won't pay any money for them to authorize the app.
 Sorry guys!
 Enjoy!

+FOR USE IN DCS:WORLD ONLY!
+PRECISION OF THESE COMPUTATIONS IT NOT GUARANTEED NOR IS THIS APPLICATION DESIGNED TO BE USED WITH A REAL AIRPLANE!